Capitulation of Saldanha Bay

-The British warned Elphinstone, who further reinforced the Cape.
-Lucas's journey took nearly six months, with his squadron suffering shortages of drinking water leading to a near-mutinous state among his crews.
-On its arrival at the Cape, the Batavian squadron anchored in Saldanha Bay to take on fresh water before deciding to abandon the operation and sail to the French base at Île de France in the Western Indian Ocean.
+The British warned Elphinstone, who further reinforced the Cape Colony.
+Lucas' journey took nearly six months, with his squadron suffering shortages of drinking water leading to a near-mutinous state among his crews.
+On its arrival at the colony, the Batavian squadron anchored in Saldanha Bay to take on fresh water before deciding to abandon the operation and sail to the French base at Île de France in the Western Indian Ocean.

-On 15 August 1796 Elphinstone's larger fleet discovered Lucas's force and trapped it in the bay.
+On 15 August 1796 Elphinstone's larger fleet discovered Lucas' squadron and trapped it in the bay.
 Aware that resistance would be futile and with his crews in open revolt, Lucas surrendered unconditionally.
-The ships of the captured Batavian force were taken into the Royal Navy, joining the squadron at the Cape; Elphinstone was later made Baron Keith in recognition of his achievements.
+The ships of the captured Batavian force were taken into the Royal Navy, joining the squadron at the Cape Colony; Elphinstone was later made Baron Keith in recognition of his achievements.
 The Batavian operation did however force the cancellation of a planned British invasion of Île de France.
-Lucas faced a court martial on his return to the Netherlands, but died before it began.
+Lucas faced a court martial on his return to Holland, but died before it began.
 The main responsibility for the debacle was laid at his feet but his death forestalled a conviction for dereliction of duty.
 All other officers were acquitted.
 The Cape Colony was not attacked again before the end of the war in 1802, when the Treaty of Amiens returned it to the Batavian Republic.